-- 11. This is an action for patent infringement arising under the patent laws of the United States of America, 35 U.S.C. §1, et seq. - 12.
-This Court has subject matter jurisdiction pursuant to 28 U.S.C. § 1331 (federal question) and 28 U.S.C. § 1338(a). - 13.
-Defendants maintain continuous and systematic contacts within this District by selling and offering for sale products and/or services that infringe the Patents-in-Suit to customers within this District and the State of Texas, and by offering for sale products and/or services that infringe the Patents-in Suit within this District, as further described below. - 14.
-Thus, Defendants have purposefully availed themselves of the privilege of conducting business within this District and the State of Texas.
+- 9. This is an action for patent infringement arising under the patent laws of the United States of America, 35 U.S.C. §1, et seq. - 10.
+This Court has subject matter jurisdiction pursuant to 28 U.S.C. § 1331 (federal question) and 28 U.S.C. § 1338(a).
+This Court has personal jurisdiction over Defendants.
+Defendants maintain continuous and systematic contacts within this District by selling, and offering for sale products, and/or services that infringe the Patents-in-Suit to customers within this District and the State of Texas. - 11.
+Thus, Defendants have purposefully availed themselves of the privilege of conducting business within this District and the State of Texas. - 12.
+This Court has specific personal jurisdiction over Defendants pursuant to due process and/or the Texas Long Arm Statute because the Defendants, directly or through intermediaries, having conducted and continue to conduct substantial business in this forum, including but not limited to: (i) engaging in at least part of the alleged infringing acts; (ii) purposefully and voluntarily placing one or more infringing products or services into the stream of commerce with the expectation that they will be purchased and/or used by consumers in this forum; and/or (iii) regularly conducting or soliciting business, engaging in other persistent courses of conduct, and/or deriving substantial revenue from goods and services provided to individuals in this District and the State of Texas.

-- 15. This Court has specific personal jurisdiction over Defendants pursuant to due process and/or the Texas Long Arm Statute because the Defendants, directly or through intermediaries, having conducted and continue to conduct substantial business in this forum, including but not limited to: (i) engaging in at least part of the alleged infringing acts; (ii) purposefully and voluntarily placing one or more infringing products or services into the stream of commerce with the expectation that they will be purchased and/or used by consumers in this forum; and/or (iii) regularly conducting or soliciting business, engaging in other persistent courses of conduct, and/or deriving substantial revenue from goods and services provided to individuals in this District and the State of Texas. - 16.
-On information and belief, Defendants offer products and services, including those accused of infringement in this Complaint, to customers and potential customers located in Texas and this District. - 17.
-On information and belief, Defendants, Defendants' agents, and/or Defendants' subsidiaries distribute products directly to customers though their partners and/or intermediaries located in this District. - 18.
-On information and belief, Defendants derive significant financial benefits through their business in Texas and this District. - 19.
+- 13. On information and belief, Defendants directly or indirectly participate in the stream of commerce that results in products and services, including those accused of infringement in this Complaint, being made, used, sold and/or offered for sale to customers and potential customers located in Texas and this District, and/or imported into the United States to the State of Texas. - 14.
+On information and belief, Defendants, Defendants' agents, and/or Defendants' subsidiaries distribute products directly to customers through their partners and/or intermediaries located in this District. - 15.
+On information and belief, Defendants derive significant financial benefits through their business in Texas and this District. - 16.
 On information and belief, the TikTok App ("TikTok App") has been downloaded over 220 million times within the United States, with millions of those users of Defendants' products and services within the State of Texas, many of whom reside in this District.